skyylex/skyylex.github.io/_posts/2018-06-27-metamacros.md

 #define metamacro_concat_(A, B) A ## B
 ```

 You already know it, right?
-In the example below there were 2 usages of the `##`.
-This symbol concatenates left provided argument with right one.
+In the example above there were 2 usages of the `##`.
+This symbol concatenates left provided argument with the right one.
 So if for previous concrete protocol macro we would use *SuperProtocol* as a `NAME`, the part of the produced code for `@interface NAME ## _ProtocolMethodContainer : NSObject < NAME >` will be presented after preprocessing as:

 ```
 @interface SuperProtocol_ProtocolMethodContainer : NSObject < SuperProtocol >